glarizza/puppet-haproxy/README.md

 ##### Parameters

-* `ensure`: Specifies whether the peer should exist in the configuration block.
-Valid options: 'present' or 'absent'.
-Default: 'present'.

 * `ipaddresses`: *Required unless the `collect_exported` parameter of your `haproxy::peers` resource is set to `true`.* Specifies the IP address used to contact the peer member server.
 Valid options: a string or an array.
 If you pass an array, it must contain the same number of elements as the array you pass to the `server_names` parameter.
 Puppet pairs up the elements from both arrays and creates a peer for each pair of values.
 Default: the value of the `$::ipaddress` fact.

 * `peers_name`: *Required.* Specifies the peer in which to add the load balancer.
 Valid options: a string containing the name of an HAProxy peer.